murillo-ferrari/divulgacand2024/README.md

 # Candidatos - Eleições 2024

-This is very simple js code to visualize candidates in the Brazil 2024 Election
+Very simple js code to visualize candidates in the Brazil 2024 Election

 ## Features